BomaObeahon/Tableau-Project/README.md

 ## Results
 I chose Option 2, and i chose the dataset of Airbnb listings in New York City List.
-Also, discuss the visualizations you created, and why.
-For Option 2, also identify what your data question was, and how you went through the prompts.)
 1. How has the number of hosts evolved over time?
 2. What is the total number of hosts,count of neighbourhood, property type and reviews?
 3. What neighbourhood made the most revenue?